AdmiralGaust/bountyReconV2/README.md

 * Edit the modules/slacker.py to include bot's slack token

 ```
+#Place your token here
 token = ''
 ```

 ## Introduction to the modules

 There are few modules which depends on output of previous module and cannot run independently.
 For eg; `resolver` depends on `subdomains` module for getting list of resolvable subdomains.

-More information on modules and their functioning can be found (here)['./documentation/flow-architecture.md'].
+More information on modules and their functioning can be found [here](documentation/flow-architecture.md).

 ## Configuring the Scan